nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ````

 - the LOADING event will be sent through metrics
-- new pause reason 'playbackrestart' in case of a pause for update source in playing state
+- new pause reason 'playbackrestart' in case of a pause htmlFor update source in playing state
 - updateSource error handling

 ### Fixed